egoist/tsup/docs/README.md

 yarn add postcss --dev
 ```

-..and populate a `postcss.config.js` in your project
+...and populate a `postcss.config.js` in your project

 ```js
 module.exports = {